HR

 Building a Human-Centric Future with AI

 While AI is powerful, the human touch will always be essential in HR.
 GAI can empower HR to create a more human-centric workforce experience.
-Imagine personalized support, data-driven insights on employee well-being, and a streamlined HR infrastructure that frees up time for meaningful interactions.
+Envision customized support, valuable data on employee well-being, and an effective HR system.
+This helps you spend more time on meaningful interactions.

 Ready to harness the power of GAI for your HR function?
 Here are a few steps to get started:

-1. Research GAI-powered HR solutions: Look for solutions that align with your specific needs and budget.
+2. Explore GAI-powered HR solutions: Look for options that fit your needs and budget.

-1. Invest in change management: Help your team understand the benefits of GAI and how their roles will evolve.
+4. Invest in change management: Help your team see the benefits of GAI.
+Explain how their roles will change.

 Ethical Considerations: Addressing the Challenges